nyubachi/pharmaprepro/README.md

 ### agecalc

-Calculate the age on a specific date.
+Calculate the age on the specific date.

 ``` r
 # Convert birthday from Japanese calendar to Christian calendar year.